TheTransitClock/TheTransitClock/index.md

 ## Introduction
 The Transit Clock is an open source transit information system.
 It's core function is to provide and analyze arrival predictions for transit systems.

-It takes a GTFS-realtime vehicle feed as input and produces a GTFS-realtime trip updates feed.
+It takes a [GTFS-realtime vehicle positions feed](https://developers.google.com/transit/gtfs-realtime/guides/vehicle-positions) as input and produces a [GTFS-realtime trip updates feed](https://developers.google.com/transit/gtfs-realtime/guides/trip-updates).

 The Transit Clock is an extended open source version of the project formally know as Transitime.